-If there's something you're unhappy with, we'd like to know about it, so that we can try to put matters right.
+If there's something you're unhappy with relating to your care and treatment, we'd like to know about it so that we can try to put matters right.
+Listening to our patients is very important to us and learning from the experience of patients or service users is something we are committed to.
 We believe that every complaint is an opportunity for us to better understand and improve the quality of our services.

-We know that people can be worried that if they raise a concern or complaint about their care (or the care of someone close to them) the care will suffer.
-We undertake to make sure that the fact that you have complained will never adversely affect anyone's treatment.
+We know that people worry about the impact making a complaint may have on their care (or the care of someone close to them).
+We pledge that making a complaint will never adversely affect anyone's treatment.

 If you have a concern or complaint you can raise it in several ways.

 Talking it through

 If you are concerned about your care, or any of the services provided, please speak to a member of staff on the ward or in the department.
 You should always try to let the person delivering the service or their manager know that you are unhappy, so they can try to put things right for you.

 If you're staying in hospital or visiting an inpatient

 Talk to the ward sister or nurse in charge who will be wearing a distinctive red armband.
 He/she will listen to your concerns, agree what actions should be taken and update you on progress as required.